-Women in tech sales are taking the world by storm.
+Women in sales are taking the world by storm.
 Who better to learn from than a female sales exec who has built her career in enterprise tech sales and successfully navigated the barriers many women face in the workplace today.
 Meet Seema Tailor, Senior Enterprise Account Executive at SAVO who has a fresh perspective on gender balance in sales and without even trying to, demonstrates that being a rock star in your career is something that should be worn as a badge of honor!

 Read on to see what Seema has to say about how to succeed in enterprise sales as a woman.